-As a note, while there are many real and diverse types of “male” and “female” bodies, this piece’s discussion of female bodies largely focuses on a cisgendered anatomy.
-The objectification of transgender and agender individuals in the media is another significant topic, which you can learn more about via studies like this one on transgender people of color’s experiences of sexual objectification, or articles like this one about how a focus on surgery reduces transgender people to just bodies.
+As a note, while there are many real and diverse types of “male,” “female,” and nonbinary bodies, this piece’s discussion of female bodies largely focuses on cisgendered bodies The objectification of transgender and agender individuals is another important topic, which you can learn more about via studies like this one on transgender people of color’s experiences of sexual objectification, or articles like this one about how a focus on surgery reduces transgender people to just bodies.

 What is sexual objectification?